codeforamerica/form-flow/README.md

 Note that both the original address and the validated address are stored, with the validated fields having the suffix `_validated`.

+Also note the input prefixed with `_validate` which appears here as `validatehomeAddress` with a value of true.
+This is a hidden field which is applied within the address fragment.
+This field is used to determine whether Smarty validation for that address should be performed.
+The before mentioned `validate` parameter of the address fragment is used to determine the value of this hidden field.

 ### Viewing the validated address

+We have provided a live template `cfa:addressValidationScreen` which will display a radio input with selections for the validated address that came back from Smarty if one was found, and the original address the user entered for them to select between.
+When using this live template you will be asked to enter values for the screen title, content replacement placeholder (this is a Thymeleaf variable used when replacing one fragments content with another, it just needs to be any descriptive name for the content held inside), the address input name of the address being verified, the input name for the verification input (the before mentioned radio input with selections for the validated address and original address).

 # How to use